2 Days in Porto: The Best of Porto in 48 hours

 Dom Luís Bridge and the Douro River

-Gustave Eiffel, the French engineer who would later become famous for the project of the Eiffel Tower in Paris, presented a project for a single-decked bridge in 1879.
+Gustave Eiffel, the French engineer who would later become famous for the Eiffel Tower in Paris, presented a project for a single-decked bridge in 1879.
 However, due to the sharp rise in Porto’s population, the project was rejected.
 Eventually, German engineer Théophile Seyrig won the competition to construct the Dom Luís bridge, inaugurated in 1886.

 Cruise the Douro River